balaji043/kafka-consumer/README.md

 * Add new variable in PATH
     %ZOOKEEPER%/bin
 * Open Command prompt and run command zkserver.
+* if port issue comes for admin server admin.serverPort=8020

 ### Steps to run Kafka : ###